-When I arrived at Berkeley at the tender age of 18 I started living, and stopped sleeping.
+When I arrived at Berkeley at the tender age of 18 I started Living – Capital L – And stopped sleeping.
 Too much caffeine.
 Too much excitement.
 Too much booze.
 Too much stress.
 Just TOO MUCH.
 That was the beginning of years of struggling with insomnia, subsisting on as little as three hours of sleep a night for stretches of months at a time.
 But I’m proud to say that I no longer dread the moment when I get in bed, fearing that it’ll be the beginning of hours stressful tossing and turning.
 And I have just one thing to say to all of you out there with similar fears:

 TAKE BACK THE NIGHT!

 Insomnia is something that doctors seem to spend a great deal of time guessing on.
 Well, perhaps not guessing, but it is not necessarily an easily diagnosed or cured condition.
 Sleeping pills are quite addicting and the sleep you get isn’t satisfying, so it’s not the most beneficial course of treatment.
 Back in the day I was given allergy tests, cat scans, thyroid tests, prescriptions, eye tests…

 Unfortunately there was no quick and easy cure for my insomnia – Though I was convinced I had a brain tumor.
 In college the doctors told me to slow down, that I was taking too many classes and not giving myself enough downtime.
 Then after I left school and joined the workforce they told me it was the stress and pressure of my 12+ hours a day job.
 Well… Clearly there needed to be another solutions since I’m a go-go-go kinda girl.

 Since I’ve had a handful of sleepless nights recently and needed to go back and resurrect some of the tricks that I learned over the years, I’d like to share them with you in the hopes that we can all enjoy a full night’s sleep.

 Confessions of a Former Insomniac: